caseykneale/PickingALanguage2020/README.md

 Is there a culture of psychological safety and merit-based reward systems?
 If not, trying new things can scare people away or make them feel insecure.

 **Risk:**
 Whats the risk of picking "the wrong language"?
-Is it, a total failure for a product, or a slight delay?
+Is it a total failure for a product, or a few weeks delay in a milestone?
 How quickly might that realization be made?
-Are you just trying to learn something new?

 ## Define the problem statement